critterandguitari/Organelle_Manual/manual.md

  Certain chapters (such as this one!) are relevant to everyone.
 But depending on how you will start using Organelle, some chapters may be more valuable to you than others.

--   Regardless of your intentions, the quick-start (chapter zero) and concepts information (chapter one) will benefit you.
+-   Regardless of your intentions, the quick-start (chapter zero) and concepts information [Chapter 1](#1) will benefit you.

--   If you are satisfied with the included patches alone, the information on general hardware configuration (chapter two), system operation (chapter three), and the factory patch listing at [organelle.io](http://organelle.io) will all be relevant to you.
+-   If you are satisfied with the included patches alone, the information on general hardware configuration [Chapter 2](#2), system operation [Chapter 3](#3), and the factory patch listing at [organelle.io](http://organelle.io) will all be relevant to you.

--   If you are looking to load additional patches into Organelle, then chapter four will also be useful to you.
+-   If you are looking to load additional patches into Organelle, then [Chapter 4](#4) will also be useful to you.
 (And again, visiting [organelle.io](http://organelle.io) would be a good place to start your patch search.)

--   If you want to edit patches or even create some patches of your own, chapter five will be essential.
+-   If you want to edit patches or even create some patches of your own, [Chapter 7](#7) will be essential.

 And do realize that your uses of Organelle are likely to change over time.
 If a chapter is not important to you today, don't feel bad about that: the chapters are happy to wait for you.